boolean-uk/git-collaboration/README.md

 We want to pick up from where we left off, but without interfering with Alice's repository.
 To do this, we create a new repository with the same code.

-Person on the right, on your computer:
+Either one of you, on your computer:

 * Create a new repository on Github called 'introductions-2'
-* Change your local repository remote to point at your new 'introductions-2' repository
+* Change your local repository remote to point to your new 'introductions-2' repository
 * Write a new introduction to Ada
 * Stage, commit and push your changes